New User Guide

 - Save your changes

 Now that we understand how Blocks are organised within Layouts, let's take a closer look at one of them in greater detail.
-Navigate to Blocks -> Block Manager and you'll see the list of Blocks currently available.
+Navigate to Layout -> Block Manager and you'll see the list of Blocks currently available.
 All of them will be Active by default.
 Although it is possible to make Blocks Inactive via this page, it is not advisable to do so as this will hide the Block globally throughout the site, in all Layouts.
 You will particularly notice the now familiar Information menu Block in the list.